-- Uninterrupted continuous energy feeding with enough power to maintain an autonomous electrical network during periods when power is off and to protect the equipment in case of electrical surges that may damage it (the redundant equipment consists of uninterrupted power supply batteries, and diesel electric generators), and - Refrigeration/ventilation/air conditioning, that control the temperature and humidity levels, ensuring adequate conditions for the correct operation of all the electronic and mechanical equipment present inside the environment.
-A temperature sensor activates a GSM alert whenever the temperature reaches abnormal values.
-This GSM alert consists of phone calls with a previously recorded message to the maintenance team elements.
+- Supply of uninterrupted electricity with enough power to autonomously maintain service availability during periods of lack of supply from the public network.
+The system guarantees the protection of equipment against electrical fluctuations that could damage it (the alternative to the public network is guaranteed by uninterruptible power supply units and batteries, as well as diesel electricity generators); and - Refrigeration/ventilation/air conditioning, that control the temperature and humidity levels, ensuring adequate conditions for the correct operation of all the electronic and mechanical equipment present inside the environment.
+Failure to comply with the temperature/humidity parameters triggers alarms to be sent to the maintenance teams and to the Security Center.